 - Home Performance

 Is your garbage disposal leaking?

-There are 3 common places for garbage disposals to leak.
+Before you start wondering how long a garbage disposal lasts or making a plan to replace your garbage disposal, there are three common places for an under-sink disposal to leak.
 Here’s our breakdown of the likely culprit of each of these and what it requires to fix them.

 Garbage disposal is leaking from the top

 Most garbage disposals are sealed using plumber’s putty.
-You’ll need to detach the garbage disposal, clean off the old putty and reseal.
+You’ll need to detach the garbage disposal, clean off the old putty, and reseal.
 Other types of disposals use only a flange that is tightened and compressed with screws.
 This may need to be replaced.
-Either way, this can be a big job if you don’t know what you’re doing (requires removing and replacing drain pipes, as well).
+Either way, this can be a big job if you don’t know what you’re doing (it requires removing and replacing drain pipes as well).

-If your garbage disposal is leaking out of the bottom (and not from higher up and just dripping to the bottom), the most likely cause is the actual garbage disposal itself.
+If your garbage disposal is leaking out of only the bottom of the disposal, the most likely cause is the actual garbage disposal itself.
 There are internal seals that wear out over time.